elg0nz/Sanscourier/source/_posts/2012-10-09-san-francisco-koi.markdown

 # The Koi Pond.

-If you have ever been to San Francisco and are curious enough, you must have seen these small orange fishes everywhere.
+If you've ever been to San Francisco and are observant enough (or have walked down the right alleyways), you've likely seen these small orange fishes everywhere.

 {% img http://farm5.staticflickr.com/4025/5077713678_3a53a77cf9_z.jpg %}

 The Koi fish.

-According to Japanese legend, once there was a Koi who in spite of what all the other fish said, he wanted to swim to the top of a waterfall.
+According to Japanese legend, there was once a particularly determinded Koi fish.
+Despite the warnings of all the other koi fish in his pond, this heedless little fish wanted to swim to the top of a gigantic waterfall.
+He knew it was nearly impossible, but he wanted to do it regardless.

-So the fish went upstream on its own and after a long and arduous journey, he reached the top of that river.
-The gods, being impressed with it's perseverance, turned him, as a reward, into a splendid and powerful dragon.
+So the fish went upstream on his own.
+After a long and arduous journey, he reached the base of the waterfall.
+Summoning all his strength, the mightly little fish climbed to the top of the rushing falls.
+The gods, being impressed with his perseverance, decided to reward him.
+They turned the fish into a splendid and powerful dragon.

-San Francisco, is our pond, full of Artists, Entrepreneurs, Code Artists, Pixel Dreamers.
-Koi in San Francisco, let's become dragons.
+Seeing these koi painted all around San Francisco, reminds me that this city is our pond— chock full of artists, entrepreneurs, code artists, pixel dreamers all swimming around.
+So, koi of San Francisco, let’s become dragons.

 Photo by [Brandon Doran](http://www.flickr.com/photos/brandondoran/)